An IRC staff member organizes data in Nara, Mali

 What does SCALE do?

-SCALE is a scenario analysis tool that helps decision-makers compare treatment options and costs for child malnutrition.
+SCALE is a scenario analysis tool that helps decision-makers compare treatment options and costs for child nutrition programming.
 Developed by the IRC’s Best Use of Resources and Nutrition Research teams, and piloted with UNICEF Kenya and the Kenyan Ministry of Health, the tool allows users to customize scenarios with their own data and instantly see the impact on resources, cost, and efficiency.

 By integrating both cost and treatment protocols, SCALE helps practitioners design programs that maximize reach and helps policy-makers choose approaches best suited to their context.
 Instead of requiring lengthy and technical modeling, SCALE quickly estimates resource needs such as RUTF, staffing, and cost-efficiency, giving governments and partners an accessible way to test and compare program designs.

-The MVP of SCALE is now live and open-access, and we are actively piloting and refining it with partners.
+The beta-version of SCALE is now live and open-access, and we are actively piloting and refining it with partners.
 As further testing continues, the tool will evolve into a fully guided, user-friendly application designed for non-technical users while leveraging the latest global evidence.

 HOW DOES SCALE WORK?